 Two Bird One Stone

-Suggestions on How to Create Grants that Support Individual Fundraising at Your Non-profit Organization
+Recommendations on How to Create Grants that Support Individual Fundraising

 Fundraising from individuals and grant writing have long been looked at as two separate processes.
 Instead of being separate, these activities can be designed to support each other.
 When they support each other both areas thrive and more money is raised.
 This article offers a number of specific ideas on how to align these efforts.
 You can use them wherever you are in the grant process, even if it’s submitting the final report.